umbralcalc/umbralcalc.github.io/_posts/learning_simulations_of_the_real_world.md

 </script>
 ````

-## Sensitivity and sloppiness
+## Simulation sloppiness

 So we have a simulation which is able to learn its parameters from real world data.

-How sensitive is these parameters to changes in the data?

-This question is about how _generalised_ our simulation is in representing the real world system of interest.
-With poor generalisation, the simulation logic/structure itself only applies when fit to a more specific form of data representing the world and we expect it to no longer predict as well when fit to different data of the same or similar system.

 How sensitive is the simulation-data fit to changes in the parameters?

-This question is about how _sloppy_ the simulation might be in fitting a particular dataset.
+In other words, how _sloppy_ is the simulation?

 If a simulation is [sloppy](https://sethna.lassp.cornell.edu/Teaching/BasicTraining/SloppyBT24.html) it means that it has many additional parameters which can be varied that do not strongly affect the quality of fit to the dataset of interest.
+We typically call this kind of parameter 'unconstrained' by the data.

 <center><img src="https://pub-afdb1348ec964ca5b530aa758c0bdc56.r2.dev/assets/learning_simulations_of_the_real_world/sloppiness-vs-parsimony.svg" width="650"/></center>

 Simulation sloppiness sounds bad; but [it has been shown](https://arxiv.org/abs/2505.08915) that machine learning models with more sloppiness have a tendency to generalise better to new datasets.

+## Learning simulation structure from data

 Simulations with lots of parameters can have their downsides.